MaharaProject/mahara/README.md

 ### OS

-Mahara is only officially supported on Debian (5.0/"Lenny" or later) and Ubuntu (10.04/"Lucid Lynx" or later), however it will probably run in any OS with a suitable web server.
+Mahara is only officially supported on Debian (7.0/"Wheezy" or later) and Ubuntu (14.04/"Trusty Tahr" or later), however it will probably run in any OS with a suitable web server.

+Note: This version of Mahara has NOT been tested on Debian 9+ / Ubuntu 17.10+

 ### Web Server